zholos/qml-legacy/README.txt

-The Q Math Library provides the q programming language and KDB+ database with an interface to a number of useful mathematical functions from the FDLIBM, Cephes and LAPACK libraries.
+The Q Math Library provides the q programming language and KDB+ database with an interface to a number of useful mathematical functions from the FDLIBM, Cephes, LAPACK and CONMAX libraries.

-This is version 0.1.8 of the Q Math Library.
-Only Windows, 32-bit Linux and 32-bit Darwin have been tested, but the source code and build system are designed to be portable.
+This is version 0.2.1 of the Q Math Library.

 2. Licensing